Water Digestion Time: Does Water Really Digest Instantly?

 Water Digestion Time in Stomach — Digestion Time of Water

 Water digestion time in the stomach is approximately 5–20 minutes on an empty stomach.
-After that, water moves into the small intestine where the majority (about 80%) is absorbed.
+After that, water moves into the small intestine where the majority, around 80%, is absorbed.
 The large intestine absorbs the remaining water as part of stool formation.

 Key point: Drinking large amounts of water during meals can dilute digestive enzymes and stomach acid temporarily, potentially slowing protein and starch breakdown.
 Sipping small amounts with meals is generally better than drinking a full glass at once.